DavidZal/chainsaw.js/README.md

 # Chainsaw HTML

 Chainsaw.js (cshtml) is an HTML rendering script for Node.js.
 It can be used with Express.js, Hapi.js or as a stand alone.
-The Syntax is vaguely based on .NET's Razor.
+The syntax is vaguely based on .NET's Razor.
 ```
 npm install cshtml
 ```